Zulwatha/Zulwatha/README.md

 🌱 Currently specializing in:
 - Applying AI models within production-level systems for intelligent control and analytics
-- Designing systems that interpret structured data to support automated decision-making
 - Exploring the intersection of intelligent systems, software architecture, and deployment strategy

 🛠️ **Technical Skills & Experiences:**